stanford-futuredata/macrobase/docs/source/sql/workshop.md

 ```

 Many of the columns in `ON *` didn't yield any explanations (e.g.,
-countryName, regionName); we can filter these out by modifying the ON
+"countryName", "regionName"); we can filter these out by modifying the ON
 clause to include only the columns we care about (which will also improve
 query performance).